Do you own, or do marketing for, a restaurant? Do you want to know how to use social media to market your restaurant?

 They are thinking like their customer, and giving them the images and information a patron would want.

 3. Use lots of photos of your food - The most shared posts on Facebook are images.
-You’re in the business of food, and food is a very visual thing.
-Be sure to include lots of images of your food in your regular Facebook updates.
-You could even create a lookbook of your current menu items.
+You’re in the business of food, and food is extremely visual.
+Be sure to include lots of images of your food in your regular Facebook updates. _You could even create a lookbook of your current menu items. _

 Here’s an example of some tasty-looking tuna tataki from Milestones: